 half stick of unsalted butter

 Dump everything into your slow cooker, give it a stir, set it on slow/low and prepare to have your house smell like an apple-pie factory when you come inside from raking leaves.
 Your applesauce is done when the apples have melted into a lumpy mush—say 3-4 hours, maybe more, depending on your slow cooker.

 The Breeze Inn

 Did you know that MKA’s own beach cottages—that she has lovingly restored with her own hands and decorated with her own junking treasures—are available for rent?!
 You and yours can chillax in beautiful beach cottage comfort in the very spot where MKA pens her bestselling novels.
 Smaller group?
 Choose The Breeze Inn which MKA took from ramshackle to the pages of BH&G in a year’s time back in 2009.
-For larger groups, check out MKA’s new treasure, Ebbtide, which she fixed up in her own signature style.
-Call Diane at Mermaid Cottages and book yourself in for the full MKA experience!
-If MKA’s places are not available, Diane has 50 one-of-a-kind cottages sprinkled around the island, all just a short ride on a beach cruiser away from each other.
+For larger groups, check out MKA’s new treasure, Ebbtide, which was featured in a huge spread in HGTV Magazine.
+Contact Tybee Island Vacation Rentals and book yourself in for the full MKA experience.
 Get yourself on “Tybee time” and discover the magic of slowing down.